-In my practice, many clients consult me to convert an immovable comprising several apartments into divided co-ownership.
+The conversion of a immovable to divided co-ownership (condos) is subject to strict formalities and municipal by-laws, which can restrict the conversion or make it subject to certain conditions..
 Unfortunately this does not always prove possible, more particularly because of the very high costs such a process implies (such as subdivision taxes known «Parkland taxes» applicable in certain boroughs of Montreal or other municipalities) and vested rights in favor of tenants.

 Whether you are a real estate developer (for a new building) or several owners of an existing building who wish to convert it, the rules for subjecting a building to divided co-ownership are the same.
 The creation of a divided co-ownership is necessary when an immovable must be divided into lots composed of a private portion and a share of the common portions, and which belong to one or more different persons.
 The community of co-owners acquires the status of legal person from the day a declaration of co-ownership is published at the Land registry office (Land Register).
 The legal person thus constituted takes the name of “syndicate of co-owners”.
 Its mission is to ensure the " preservation of the immovable, the maintenance and administration of the common portions, the protection of the rights appurtenant to the immovable or the co-ownership, as well as all business in the common interest ".
 To form this co-ownership several steps involving many protagonists are necessary.